On Suprema of Autoconvolutions with an Application to Sidon sets: Some intuition

 Integrating the inequality on both sides yields

 This corresponds to certain restrictions on the distribution of the $L^1-$mass of the function over the intervals assuming $\|f*f\|_{L^{\infty}(\mathbb{R})}$ to be small, or, arguing conversely, shows that any function with $\|f*f\|_{L^{\infty}(\mathbb{R})}$ small must induce a partition of its $L^1-$mass that satisfies the particular inequality.
-The statement then follows by repeating the argument over several different intervals.
+The idea behind our approach is mainly to check whether it is at all possible for a function to satisfy a long list of such inequalities.
+Note that the approach is quite insensitive as to what the function actually looks like -- the only information used is the integral over a small interval: this implies that it suffices to check the chain of inequalities for all step functions.